crossplane/crossplane/docs/reference/composition.md

   toFieldPath: status.zone
 ```

-Both `FromCompositeFieldPath` and `ToCompositeFieldPath` can take a wildcarded
+`FromCompositeFieldPath` and `ToCompositeFieldPath` patches can also take a wildcarded
-field path containing arrays and patch each array element on a specified
+field path in the `toFieldPath` parameter and patch each array element in the `toFieldPath`
-field.
+with the singular value provided in the `fromFieldPath`.

 ```yaml
 # Patch from the XR's spec.parameters.allowedIPs to the CIDRBlock elements